HydrOptix/frc1571-arduinoLEDcontrol/README.md

 # frc1571-arduinoLEDcontrol
-An Arduino sketch to allow for serial control of a single pin LED strip
+An Arduino sketch using the NeoPixel library to allow for serial control of a single pin LED strip

 ##Valid serial commands